Tracking Usage

 Entitle the feature to a plan

-Now that we have a feature, we need to “entitle” it to the plan — this is how we determine how much usage each plan provides and/or how much we’ll charge for each use of this feature.
+Now that we have a feature, we need to “entitle” it to a plan — this is how we determine how much usage each plan provides and/or how much we charge for each use of the feature.

-When you saved the feature, you should have dropped onto that feature’s page.
-If not, then select “Features” from the top navigation and click on the feature you just created (New Event Feature).
+When you create the feature, you’ll drop onto that feature’s page.
+If not, select Features from the left navigation and click the feature you just created (New Event Feature).

-3. Set a value for 25 — this is how many of these events a user can use per period.
+2. In the Monetization Settings panel, set the Type to Numerical and enter a Value — this is how many events a company can use per period.

-4. For Period, select “Montly” and have the usage reset “According to Billing Period” (this is the most common setting).
-This means that the user will get 25 usages per month, and that the “month"" will be measured based on the day they signed up (i.e. if they signup on March 15th, then the “month” will be March 15th to April 14th).
+3. Under Define reset, set the Period to “Monthly” and have the usage reset “According to billing period” (the most common setting).
+This means the allowance resets each month, measured from the day the company signed up (e.g. if they sign up on March 15th, the “month” runs March 15th to April 14th).

 Entitle Usage